Surviving The USCIS Marriage Interview

 Like any important test in life, it makes a lot of sense to put in some time to properly prepare for the USCIS marriage interview.
 And when dealing with an unknown challenge it is certainly a good decision to have an experienced advocate at your side.
 Applying for residency in the U.S. is not a passive activity.
 The best outcomes occur when the clients are actively involved with an experienced attorney in the preparation for the marriage interview.

 This article does not constitute legal advice and does not substitute for the advice of an immigration lawyer familiar with the facts of your individual case.
-If you have a question, please call Attorney Mitchell J. Cohen for a consultation: (954) 457-1941 (Hallandale Beach Law Office), or (239) 931-6558 (Fort Myers Law Office).
+If you have a question, please call Attorney Mitchell J. Cohen for a consultation: (954) 457-1941 (Hallandale Beach Law Office), or (239) 931-6558 (for Fort Myers residents).